Delaware LLC | How to Start | Advantages | Operating Agreements

 - The identity of the Members is private.

 - The Delaware Limited Liability Company Act does not require that a limited liability company agreement be in English.

-The Delaware LLC as an alternative to a Partnership
+The LLC as an Alternative to a Partnership

-- A Delaware LLC is very similar to a Partnership: a multi-member LLC is taxed as a Partnership by default (although it may elect otherwise), and it is governed by an Operating Agreement which is similar in many ways to a Partnership Agreement; but there are distinct reasons to consider an Delaware LLC as an alternative to a Partnership:
+- A LLC is very similar to a Partnership: a multi-member LLC is taxed as a Partnership by default (although it may elect otherwise), and it is governed by an Operating Agreement which is similar in many ways to a Partnership Agreement; but there are distinct reasons to consider a LLC as an alternative to a Partnership:

 - Each member enjoys Limited Liability, as compared to the risk of unlimited liability that general partners must face in a partnership.

-The Delaware LLC as an alternative to an “S-Corporation”
+The LLC as an Alternative to an “S-Corporation”

 - In Delaware, “S-Corporation” is a tax status, not an Entity Type.
 In fact, an LLC can be taxed as an “S-Corporation”.